intel/ai-containers/vllm/README.md

 vLLM is a fast and easy-to-use library for LLM inference and serving.
 It has evolved into a community-driven project with contributions from both academia and industry.
 Intel, as one of the community contributors, is working actively to bring satisfying performance with vLLM on Intel® platforms, including Intel® Xeon® Scalable Processors, Intel® discrete GPUs, as well as Intel® Gaud® AI accelerators.
 This blog focuses on Intel® discrete GPUs at this time and brings you the necessary information to get the workloads running well on your Intel® graphics cards.

+The vLLM included in the latest docker image is 0.8.0.

 ## 1. What's Supported?

 Intel GPUs benefit from enhancements brought by [vLLM V1 engine](https://blog.vllm.ai/2025/01/27/v1-alpha-release.html), including: